confluentinc/ksql/design-proposals/klip-29-explicit-keys.md

 This is mainly a syntax only change, as detailed about.

-Streams with out a key column will work just like any other stream.
+Streams without a key column will work just like any other stream.
 However, `GROUP BY`, `PARTITION BY` and `JOIN`s will _always_ result in a repartition, as the grouping, partitioning or joining expression can never be the key column.